Bayesian defective Marshall-Olkin Gompertz model: an integrated approach to identifying cure fraction: Introduction

-A recent and integrated advancement in modeling data with a cure fraction lies in the study of defective models.
-This class is defined by a proper probability distribution that, upon modifying the natural parametric space of one of its parameters, becomes improper as it no longer integrates to one \citep{JScudilio2020cure}.
-In practical scenarios, a defective model detects the presence of a cure fraction in the observations when one of its parameter takes a value outside the corresponding original parametric space.
+A recent advancement in modeling data with a cure fraction lies in the study of defective models \cite{balka2009review}.
+This class is defined by a proper probability distribution that, upon modifying the natural parameter space of one of its parameters, becomes improper as it no longer integrates to one \cite{scudilio2019defective}.
+In practical scenarios, a defective model detects the presence of a cure fraction in the observations when one of its parameter takes a value outside the corresponding original parameter space.
 Otherwise, parameter estimation proceeds conventionally.
 In this regard, this framework provides a comprehensive approach to data with or without long-term survival times.
-If the model assumes a defective form, the survival function decreases to a constant value $1-p$, indicating the fraction of cured individuals in the observed data \citep{JScudilio2020cure}.
+If the model assumes a defective form, the survival function decreases to a constant value $p$, indicating the fraction of cured individuals in the observed data \cite{scudilio2019defective}.
 This can be estimated through a derived estimand ($i.e$., a function of the estimated parameters).
-In the literature, two distributions are widely applied: the Gompertz distribution and the Inverse Gaussian distribution.
-Both can adopt a defective version, with the primary advantage of requiring the estimation of one fewer parameter compared to standard cure models.
+Defective models offer some advantages in comparison with other parameter approaches, such as standard mixture cure models: (1) no special specification is required to account for the presence of long-term survivors, which facilitates the estimation process by reducing the number of parameters; (2) the inferential procedure itself can indicate the presence of immune individuals when a parameter takes values outside the conventional parameter space; and (3) the cure fraction is a function of the estimated parameters and can be easily computed as the limit of the non-proper survival function.
+However, the class of defective distributions is limited to parametric options allowed to present the improper behavior.
+There are some famous alternatives such as the Gompertz distribution, the inverse Gaussian distribution and the Dagum distribution.